 - Wash and peel the potatoes.
 Dice into cubes and put into a saucepan.

 - Cover the potatoes in the saucepan with water.
 Cook on high heat until boiling.
-Boil potatoes for 10-15 minutes or until fork tender.
+Allow the potatoes to boil 10-15 minutes or until fork tender.

 - While the potatoes cook, start the meat filling.
 In a skillet, add the garlic oil and ground meat.
-Cook the ground meat for 10-15 minutes or until it is no longer pink.
+Cook the ground meat until no longer pink.

-- Add the oregano, parsley, rosemary, salt, black pepper, and worcestershire sauce to the meat.
+- Add the oregano, parsley, rosemary, salt, black pepper and worcestershire sauce.
 Stir to combine.

 - Next add the gluten free flour, and tomato paste.
 Stir and cook for one minute.
 Next add the beef broth.
 Stir again until tomato paste is mixed in.

 - Add the corn, carrots, peas and green onion tops.
-Simmer for four minutes on low heat.
-Turn off heat and set aside.
+Simmer for four minutes and then turn off heat and set aside.

 - Grease a 9x13 baking dish with cooking spray or butter.